Coronal leakage – A cause of root canal treatment failure. –

 Note: Dental-Picture-Show’s content and videos have now been absorbed into Animated-Teeth.com.

-A description of the phenomenon of coronal leakage.
+A description of the coronal leakage phenomenon.

 If the filling’s seal is compromised, bacteria can recolonize the tooth’s root canal system.

-And that scenario describes what coronal leakage is.
+And that’s exactly what coronal leakage is.

 Bacteria seeping past this tooth’s defective filling has caused its root canal treatment to fail.